techindicium/code-challenge/README.md

 # Proceed with these instructions:

-## first of all, use git to clone the remote project into your local machine
+## - First of all, use git to clone the remote project into your local machine
 ### git clone https://github.com/RianBrug/data-pipeline-python-docker-psql.git
--

-## now navigate to code-challenge folder. that's our project-root directory
+## - Now navigate to code-challenge folder. that's our project-root directory
 ### cd data-pipeline-python-docker-psql/
--

-## to build up our PostgreSQL database, run:
+## - To build up our PostgreSQL database, run:
 ### docker-compose up -d [using detached mode to keep using same terminal tab]
--

-## you need to install some libs into your local machine to use python3+psql,
+## - You need to install some libs into your local machine to use python3+psql,
 ## into the project root directory, run:
 ### pip3 install -r app/requirements.txt
--

-## now that you have the libs installed, and your env params setup, run:
+## - Now that you have the libs installed, and your env params setup, run:
 ### python3 app/app.py

 ---

-## If some problem ocurred during docker usage, you may use this following cmds
+## - If some problem ocurred during docker usage, you may use this following cmds

 #### cleanup guide - use with caution, if you have other docker images running, you may have to use 'container image' to prevent stop/removing docker images from another project.
 -